discordjs/guide/CONTRIBUTING.md

 ### Linting

-Remember to always lint your edits/additions before making a commit, to ensure everything's lined up and consistent with the rest of the guide.
+Remember to always lint your edits/additions before making a commit to ensure everything's lined up and consistent with the rest of the guide.
 We use ESLint and have a package.json script for linting both JS files and JS codeblocks inside Markdown files.
 Just install the dependencies and run the lint script.

 ```bash
 npm install